-Surely, I thought, the very act of flipping through a diary itself, constantly glancing at the same pages over and over, must also then be beneficial for memory?
-Being in the business of social media marketing myself I started comparing it to the impressions metric on website analytics.
+Surely the very act of flipping through a diary itself, constantly glancing at the same pages over and over, must also then be beneficial for memory?
+Being in the business of digital marketing I could not help but compare it to the impressions metric on website analytics.
 An impression is one viewing of a webpage, non withstanding how long a person may spend on that page.
 A person could literally spend 1 second on a page and it will still count as an impression.
-The rule off 7 in marketing says that once a person sees your content/brand 7 times they are far more likely to remember it.
-So then does it not follow that flipping back and forth through a physical diary will also help us to retain information?
+The rule of 7 in marketing says that once a person sees your content/brand 7 times they are far more likely to remember it.
+Does it follow that flipping back and forth through a physical diary will also help us to retain information?

 And BINGO!
 I found that this has also been proven to be true.
 An article from Scientific American The Reading Brain in the Digital Age: The Science of Paper versus Screens discussed how the brain maps screens different from, specifically, written information.
 It states:

 Beyond treating individual letters as physical objects, the human brain may also perceive a text in its entirety as a kind of physical landscape.
 When we read, we construct a mental representation of the text in which meaning is anchored to structure.